S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

 -->

 ## Test cases
-All tests in model and controller has a classes coverage at 100%.
+All tests in model and controller has a classes' coverage at 100%.

 **Coverage criteria: code lines.**